 A dental implant consists of a titanium post that replaces the missing tooth root.
 After implant surgery, the post fuses to the bone and heals over a period of several months.

 Then, your dentist places a dental crown or cap on the implant to complete the dental implant process.
-Dr. Karim Naguib and your restorative dental care team in Palmdale and Lancaster, CA provide affordable dental implant services under one roof.
+Dr. Karim Naguib and your restorative dental care team in Palmdale and Lancaster provide affordable dental implant services under one roof.

 Am I a Candidate for Dental Implants?

-Dr. Karim Naguib of Premier Dental Care will assess your teeth and gums to determine if you are a good candidate for affordable dental implants.
-He may use an x-ray to determine if you have enough bone to place the implant.
-In addition, he will also determine the size of the implant and its location before treatment.
+Dr. Karim Naguib will assess your teeth and gums to see if you are a good candidate for affordable dental implants.
+He may take x-rays to decide if you have enough bone to place the implant.
+In addition, he will also determine the size of the dental implant and its location before treatment.

 The Benefits of Dental Implants

-Dental implants are the gold standard for replacing teeth.
-No other restoration replaces the tooth root.
-When you’re missing the tooth root, that jawbone begins to deteriorate in that area.
+Dental implants are the gold standard for replacing lost teeth.
+No other restoration replaces the tooth at its root.
+When you’re missing the tooth root, your jawbone begins to deteriorate in that area.

-Your face sags and you may notice a prematurely aged look because of this effect.
-Dental implants stop this deterioration from continuing and can even help spur bone regeneration because of the fusing process.
+Your face sags, and you may notice a prematurely aged look because of this effect.
+However, one benefit is that dental implants stop this deterioration from continuing.
+They can even help spur bone growth because of the fusing process.

-Because of this tooth root replacement, dental implants are the most stable restoration as well.
-You get back 100% of your bite function with implants, compared to about 30-40% with traditional dentures.
-You’re able to eat a full diet and don’t have to worry about your restoration slipping or falling out.
+This tooth root replacement makes dental implants the most stable restoration as well.
+You get back 100% of your bite function, compared to about 30-40% with traditional dentures.
+You are able to eat a full diet and don’t have to worry about your prosthetic slipping or falling out.

-Implants are easy to take care of, too.
+Dental implants are easy to take care of too!
 Dentures require messy adhesive and removal to clean them properly.
-With implants, you just have to brush and floss like you normally would.
+But with dental implants, you just have to brush and floss like you normally would.

-Implants are a permanent, lifetime restoration, so you also don’t have to worry about replacing or adjusting them over time.
-Just continue to see your dentist regularly so we can make sure everything is going well!
+Implants are a permanent lifetime restoration, so you also don’t have to worry about replacing or adjusting them over time.
+Just continue to see our dentist regularly so we can make sure everything is going well!

 Why Restore Missing Teeth?

 When you lose a single tooth, other teeth surrounding it may begin to shift and cause overcrowding.
-Crooked and overcrowded teeth can be difficult to clean, and bacteria or plaque can build up on or between teeth, causing inflammation and decay.
+Crooked and overcrowded teeth can be difficult to clean.
+Bacteria on these teeth easily cause inflammation and decay because of build up between them.

 When a dentist places a dental implant, he positions it within the bone where the prior tooth was once there.
 This prevents teeth from shifting and ultimately can help protect teeth from decay.

-Dental implants offer several advantages over other restorative methods:
+Dental implants offer several advantages over other restorative methods, including:

-- Preserving natural tooth structure.
+• Preserving natural tooth structure.
 The tooth structure can recede after you lose a tooth.
 However, placing a dental implant reduces the speed of bone resorption and provides stability for bone tissue.
-In addition, implants do not negatively affect adjacent teeth.
+In addition, dental implants do not negatively affect your adjacent teeth.

 Dental Implant FAQs